Digi Communications

-Digi Communications N.V., also known as DIGI Group, is a Romanian telecommunications holding company, which also has businesses in Italy, Spain, Portugal and Belgium.
-The firm has current statutory seat in the Netherlands and headquarters of effective management in Romania.
-Digi was founded by Zoltán Teszári, who is the majority shareholder, and has been listed on the Bucharest Stock Exchange since May 16, 2017.

-In 2019, Digi had a market share of 51% in Romania and the vast majority of its subscribers are connected via fiber, a process which was started in 2006.
-This has had a major contribution to Romania's status as a country with one of the highest fixed broadband internet speeds in the world.

-In 2023, Digi Group extended the fiber networks in Spain to cover over 8.7 million homes.
-In Romania, the company maintained a rapid pace in the rollout of 5G and also introduced 5G services in Spain.
-The revenues and other income increased by 13% to EUR 1.7 billion, while RGUs in Romania and Spain grew by 15%, reaching 23.8 million units, and adjusted EBITDA rose to EUR 592 million.
+Digi Communications N.V. is a Romanian multinational telecommunications company and mobile network operator specializing in integrated services including cable and satellite television, fixed and mobile telephony, and broadband internet, operating primarily in Romania, Hungary, Spain, and Italy.

+Founded in 1992 in Romania by a group of individuals including Zoltán Teszári through the establishment of TVS Holding Brașov for cable TV infrastructure, the company expanded to Hungary in 1998 and pursued international growth, including entry into Spain in 2018 and an initial public offering on the Bucharest Stock Exchange in 2017.
+Digi Communications has achieved market leadership in its core segments based on revenue-generating units, with over 90% of its networks in Romania and Hungary utilizing fiber optics, and it launched commercial 5G services in Romania in 2019, while continuing expansions into markets such as Portugal and Belgium.

 History

 First cable networks

 In 1992 TVS Holding Brasov was developed by Zoltán Teszári, Ioan Bendei and other businessmen.
 The company offered cable television services in Brașov and Timișoara.
 In 1993, Zoltán Teszári co-founded Kappa cable company in Bucharest.
 In 1996, the shareholders decided to divide the Kappa network into two equal parts.
 Half owned by Zoltán Teszári merged with Analog CATV SA cable company in Bucharest.
 The other half was bought in 2000 by Astral Telecom, which in 2005 was merged with UPC Romania (now Vodafone Romania).
 This separation of the company led to the division of the areas in Bucharest between the two companies for 10 years.